kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 `cd $REFL_CODE/Files/abcd`

+The first time you run this container from a specific path, the Earthscope token will be installed once in the container at `/etc/gnssrefl/refl_code` and locally at `/localpath_of_dockerrun/refl_code` (the volume you mounted with the `-v` command)

 I hope this helps.
 Post an issue on github if you have further confusion or clarifications.

 ### Update Docker Image to newest version

 `docker pull ghcr.io/kristinemlarson/gnssrefl:latest`

-### Notes

-The first time you run this container from a specific path, the Earthscope token will be installed once in the container at `/etc/gnssrefl/refl_code` and locally at `/localpath_of_dockerrun/refl_code` (the volume you mounted with the `-v` command)

-docker has vim for editing text files (ie .json station config file)

 ### Shutdown Docker
 To exit down the container from the terminal, type `exit`